isner/described-by/Readme.md

 ### Parameters

-  `described` HTMLElementList or Array
+  `described` ElementList or Array

-   One or more HTML elements to which you wish to assign a new "aria-describedby" attribute token,
+   One or more HTML elements to which you wish to assign a new "aria-describedby" attribute token.

-  `descriptor` HTMLElementList or Array
+  `descriptor` ElementList or Array

   One or more HTML elements to be used as aria descriptors of the inputs passed in to the `described` parameter.